Scalingo/go-utils/mongo/pagination/README.md

 dbQuery := bson.M{"searched_field": "field_1"}

 paginateOpts := PaginateByCursorOpts{
-    AmountItems 5       // Amount of items by page (can be empty) Query       dbQuery // Query which will be executed on the database (can be nil) SortOrder   "-_id"  // The field for the sort order (by default "-_id") }
+    AmountItems: 5       // Amount of items by page (can be empty)
+    Query:       dbQuery // Query which will be executed on the database (can be nil)
+    SortOrder:   "-_id"  // The field for the sort order (by default "-_id") }

 err := pageService.PaginateByCursor(